 Loads of places, McDonalds, Boots, the University of East Anglia, Nottinghamshire Police, the University of Nottingham, Miltenyi Biotec (as a sales rep) and the University of Leeds.

 University of Leeds

-Favourite thing to do in science I love thinking about new ways stem cells can be used to heal broken bones and the experiments we need to do to prove those ideas.
+Favourite thing to do in my job: I love thinking about new ways stem cells can be used to heal broken bones and the experiments we need to do to prove those ideas.

 I take stem cells from teeth and turn them into bone

 I am a postdoctoral researcher at the University of Leeds School of Dentistry and I work in the areas of tissue engineering and regenerative medicine.
 I work mostly with stem cells from wisdom teeth, these cells come from the soft part in the middle of the tooth called the dental pulp (this is the part that gets taken out by a dentist during a root canal operation) and sometimes with stem cells from bone marrow (the soft part in the middle of some bones).
 We get these cells by putting them in plastic flasks and after a couple of weeks the cells we want have stuck to the plastic and started to grow.